Hyperthyroidism in Cats

-"The outcomes following either surgery or radiation therapy are usually excellent..."
+"The outcomes following most hyperthyroidtherapies are usually excellent..."

-The outcomes following either surgery or radiation therapy are usually excellent, and most cats have a very good chance of returning to a normal state of health.
-Cats managed medically also often do well as long as the medication is administered routinely and follow-up blood and diagnostic test schedules are performed.
+The outcomes following most hyperthyroid therapies are usually excellent, and most cats have a very good chance of returning to a normal state of health.
+Cats managed with diet or medication generally do well as long as their feeding is consistent or their medication is administered routinely and follow-up blood and diagnostic test schedules are performed.

 Can hyperthyroidism be prevented?